Trump signs order imposing potential tariffs on nations trading with Iran - PRESS AI WORLD

 side-post-image

-• Trump's executive order could impose a 25% tariff on countries trading with Iran.
+• Trump's executive order may impose a 25% tariff on countries trading with Iran.

-• The order was signed during U.S.-Iran nuclear talks for the first time in over six months.
+• The order was signed during U.S.-Iran nuclear talks in Oman.

 SHARE THIS ARTICLE: